shilohai1/voidr.health/src/blogs/02-understanding-migraines.md

 ## Research-Backed Ways to Manage Migraines

-While there’s no cure for migraines, several scientifically-supported strategies can reduce their frequency and severity.
+While there’s no cure as such for migraines, several scientifically-backed strategies can reduce their recurrence and severity.

 > ⚠️ **Important:** Always consult a healthcare provider before starting or stopping any treatment.